muqsitmalik/AutoDeploy360/README.md

 ### Jenkins Configuration

 Jenkins is set up to automate the CI/CD pipeline.
-It monitors the GitHub repository for changes, triggers the build process, and deploys the Docker image.
+It monitors the GitHub repository for changes, triggers the build process, and deploys the Docker image to the EC2 instance.
 The Jenkins configuration includes the necessary plugins, build steps, and deployment configurations to ensure a smooth pipeline.

 ### GitHub Repository

 The GitHub repository contains the source code of the Todo application.
 It serves as the central repository for collaboration and version control.
 The repository is linked to Jenkins, allowing for automatic builds and deployments whenever changes are made.
+The code for the Todo application is available on Shubham's GitHub account.
+To access the code, please refer to Shubham's GitHub repository.

 ### Images